 On-site testing and observation requires materials engineers and technicians who are experienced and certified.
 Terracon personnel are trained in the areas of ASTM requirements, equipment usage, and health and safety issues.
 On-site services typically fall into one or more of the following categories:

 Quality control is a critical responsibility for all Terracon employees.
 Management and technical functions operate under Terracon’s Quality Control/Quality Assurance (QA/QC) policy and procedures manual.
-The quality program assigns the immediate responsibility of quality control to the project manager with oversight from senior management.
+The quality program assigns the immediate responsibility of construction quality control to the project manager with oversight from senior management.
 The following elements of quality control are addressed during the project:

 We have developed standard operating procedures for various tasks so consistent project quality can be obtained.
 The procedures are considered guidelines for office managers, project managers, project engineers and scientists to provide direction to Terracon field personnel.
 The procedures are flexible enough to account for the variations that exist between offices in such arenas as state regulations, site conditions and geology.